 Communicating feedback on video edits

-Follow-up questions during the video editing process are normally communicated by email.
+We appreciate when follow-up questions during the video editing process are communicated by email.

 While the client is not given raw footage, Matty D. Media saves most footage for the promise of future projects together.
 Our video editors are focused on showing client (and their clients) the best of the source material.